Out-of-Court Dispute Resolution

 CTU is responsible for dispute resolution according to Section 129 of the Electronic Communications Act and according to Section 6a of the Postal Services Act.

 What is the procedure of ADR?
+At what conditions can´t CTU refuse a dispute?

 The proceedings are run according to Administrative Procedure Code.
 Rule for delivery of documents are governed by Civil Procedure Code and Administrative Procedure Code.
 Adversarial proceedings are launched on the proposal of the party to the proceedings and is usually closed by issuing a decision on the subject.